SheetMusic-Team-3/sheet-music-plus-plus/README.md

 ## Credits
 It utilizes a [You Only Look Once: Unified, Real-Time Object Detection](https://arxiv.org/abs/1506.02640) model, developed in 2016 by Joseph Redmon, Santosh Divvala, Ross Girshick, and Ali Farhadi, to segment the image into lines.
 It utilizes a [End-to-End Neural Optical Music Recognition of Monophonic Scores](https://www.mdpi.com/2076-3417/8/4/606/htm) model, developed in 2018 Jorge Calvo-Zaragoza and David Rizo, to perform the note recognition.
 The web app is based off the open-source code [web-omr](https://github.com/liuhh02/web-omr), published in 2019 by liuhh02.

+## License
+The source code for the site is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.
+All graphical assets are licensed under the Creative Commons Attribution 3.0 Unported License.